Did you know that at JFK it is possible to shell out $6 for a pack of dry, grocery-store ramen? 🙄

 Since we're on the topic, liquid food items like soups and sauces over 3.5 ounces (100 mL) have always made it past fine from our experience.
 However, they are generally not recommended more for the potential-for-things-to-go-south-mess factor than for the security factor (also personal experience).

-It's not a perfect answer, but hopefully, it at least somewhat answers the question.
+Like most things, it is not a perfect answer since the reality doesn't match the rules, but hopefully, it at least somewhat answers the question.